Psylocke

 Psylocke is the alias of two connected characters appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
 Both characters are depicted as mutants, a subspecies of humans born with an "X-gene" that grants superhuman abilities.

-In the primary continuity of the Marvel Universe, the first and best-known incarnation of Psylocke is Betsy Braddock (created by Chris Claremont and Herb Trimpe), a British telepath who was introduced as a supporting character for her twin brother Brian.
-Betsy adopts the codename "Psylocke" upon joining the X-Men, and later takes on the appearance of a Japanese woman and the abilities of a ninja in a story written by Claremont and illustrated by Jim Lee.
-This redesign was retroactively revealed years later to be the result of a body swap with the ninja assassin Kwannon (created by Fabian Nicieza and Andy Kubert).
+In the primary continuity of the Marvel Universe, the first and best-known incarnation of Psylocke is Betsy Braddock (created by Chris Claremont and Herb Trimpe), a British telepath who was introduced as a supporting character for her twin brother Brian in 1976.
+Betsy adopts the codename "Psylocke" upon joining the X-Men in 1986, and three years later takes on the appearance of a Japanese woman and the abilities of a ninja in a story written by Claremont and illustrated by Jim Lee.
+This redesign was retroactively revealed in 1993 as the result of a body swap with the ninja assassin Kwannon (created by Fabian Nicieza and Andy Kubert).
 Following 29 years of publication history, both women were returned to their respective bodies, and Betsy assumed the mantle of Captain Britain from her brother while Kwannon became the second Psylocke.

-The Ultimate Universe features two original versions of Psylocke: Sai and Kanon Sainouchi (both created by Peach Momoko).
+The Ultimate Universe features two versions of Psylocke: Sai and Kanon Sainouchi (both created by Peach Momoko).

 In addition to their presence in numerous X-related team titles over the decades, both iterations of Psylocke have been featured in various limited series and one-shots.
 In 1997, Betsy Braddock, as Psylocke, appeared in the 4-issue team-up series Psylocke and Archangel: Crimson Dawn.
 Additionally, she starred in the one-shot X-Men: Sword of the Braddocks #1 in 2009 and the solo 4-issue series X-Men: Psylocke in 2010.
 During the Krakoan Age, Kwannon as Psylocke appeared in various team books such as the Hellions (2020) and Marauders (2022) and then starred in the one-shot X-Men: Blood Hunt – Psylocke #1 in 2024.
 As part of the X-Men: From the Ashes relaunch, Kwannon as Psylocke starred in a new solo ongoing series starting in November 2024.

+The character has been adapted in various media incarnations, including films, television series, and video games, having most notably been portrayed by Olivia Munn in the film X-Men: Apocalypse (2016).
+She is voiced by Naoko Mori in X-Men '97 season 2 (2026).